Theme Of The Poem London

 The Chains of Oppression: "Mind-forg'd Manacles"

 Beyond the material poverty, Blake highlights the insidious nature of social and political oppression.
 The famous line, "mind-forg'd manacles," is a powerful metaphor for the invisible chains that bind the minds and spirits of the oppressed.
-These are not physical restraints; they represent the constraints imposed by societal structures, religious dogma, and political tyranny.
+And these are not physical restraints; they represent the constraints imposed by societal structures, religious dogma, and political tyranny.
 The "mind-forg'd" aspect is crucial; it suggests that oppression isn't solely imposed from the outside but is also internalized, becoming a self-perpetuating cycle of submission.

 The Bleak Landscape of Industrialization: A City of Smoke and Shadows